emonindonesia/docker-influxdb-grafana/README.md

 The instructions are specifically for a GCE instance with a Container Optimized OS.

-InfluxDB is this simple configuration is not password protected.
+InfluxDB in this simple configuration is not password protected.
 Grafana user/pass starts with admin/admin

 1. Get the stack: